 I’ve always had a soft spot in my heart for cordless nail guns—nailers, as the manufacturer’s lawyers prefer them to be called.
 Almost 20 years ago, I was working as a producer for a show on HGTV and had several segments in mind that required the host to nail things.
 About that time I saw a magazine ad for Paslode’s Impulse finish nailer and I had an epiphany—that would save time on re-takes on a television show, wouldn’t it?
-I made a phone call, and to my surprise, Paslode agreed to send a unit—at no charge to the show!
-Free tools?
-I was hooked.
+I got one.
 Naturally, every time I pick up a cordless nailer, I’m now inclined to compare it with my first love.
-That’s dangerous—not only with relationships, but with power tools as well.
-No one ever lives up to that kind of pressure, but at least you know my baseline, when it comes to reviewing the DeWalt DCN690 Cordless Framing Nailer.
+That’s dangerous—not only with relationships but with power tools as well.
+No one ever lives up to that kind of pressure, but at least you know my baseline when it comes to reviewing the DeWalt DCN690 Cordless Framing Nailer.

 Editor’s Note: Check out our updated DeWalt 20V Max Framing Nailer review.